Throughout our lives, we go through many different journeys.

-Responses are measured using a 5-point Likert-type scale from ‘Strongly Disagree’ to ‘Strongly Agree.’
-It should take around 20-30 minutes to complete.
+Responses are measured using a five-point Likert-type scale from ‘strongly disagree’ to ‘strongly agree.’
+It should take around 20–30 minutes to complete.

-An area many of us struggle with is acknowledging and accepting our successes and achievements.
+Many of us struggle to acknowledge and accept our successes and achievements.
 Without being able to do this positively and proactively, we can struggle to conceptualize what we might need to do next to progress with our idea of self-actualization.

 You will need:

-- Pen and paper for notes and reflecting
+- Pen and paper for notes and reflection

 - Begin in a comfortable seated position and take a moment to regulate your breathing by taking three deep, slow breaths.
 Focus on the inhale and exhale of each breath.

 - Allow yourself to feel wholly proud of the experience and the moment of achievement.
-Out loud or silently congratulate yourself and reaffirm your sense of accomplishment.
+Congratulate yourself silently or out loud and reaffirm your sense of accomplishment.